Tony-E/Tony-E.github.io/math/readme.txt

-This folder contains a set of math notes in the the form of images files.
-Theye are intended for imbedding in Slooh forum discussions in the Mahematics Club.
+This folder contains a set of math notes in the the form of PDFs.
+They are intended for use in the Slooh.com Mahematics Club.
+The notes are intended to explain the operation of the gravity simulation programs elsewhere on this site.